Becavalier/hyperion/source/_posts/《Crafting-Interpreters》读书笔记（第 1-10 章）.md

                | equality ;
 ```

-* Like most C-derived languages, assignment is an expression and not a statement.
+* Mostly, assignment is an expression and not a statement.
-* As in C, it is the lowest precedence expression form.
+* As in C, **it is the lowest precedence expression form**.
 * Distinguish r-value and l-value: a r-value could be evaluated, and an l-value “evaluates” to a storage location that you can assign into.
 And the syntax tree needs to reflect that an l-value isn’t evaluated like a normal expression.
 * Every valid assignment target happens to also be valid syntax as a normal expression.
 We can **parse the left-hand side as if it were an expression** and then after the fact produce a syntax tree that turns it into an assignment target.
 If the left-hand side expression isn’t a valid assignment target, we fail with a syntax error.